 It shows that the death rate in that age group is 2.5 times as high in social class V as in class I and that the rate for men is almost twice that for women in all groups.

 The following table shows birth weights of babies by father's social class and those with no father acknowledged, from Chamberlain 1975.
-It shows how going through the social classes down to where no father was acknowledged there was a progressive decline in babies over 3000g and an progressive increase in babies under 2500g.
+It shows how going through the social classes down to where no father was acknowledged there was a progressive decline in babies over 3000 g and a progressive increase in babies under 2500 g.

 The rate of usage of GP services increases with declining social class.
 This was attributed to more illness whilst they concluded that upper classes will consult over more minor problems.
 Primary care was seen as very important.
 Poor standards were identified in the areas of greatest need and primary care was identified as a major component in dealing with the problem.

 Much more of both the problems and the perceived solutions are found on the website.
 They were unafraid to suggest changes in social policy such as a move towards the high taxation, high state dependency of the Scandinavian countries.
 Some of their suggestions have been addressed by changes to GP contracts but, generally, results are rather mixed.
-The uptake of vaccination and immunisation has improved greatly, although the uptake for measles, mumps and rubella (MMR) is a cause for concern.
+The uptake of vaccination and immunisation has improved greatly.
+The uptake for measles, mumps and rubella (MMR) remains a cause for concern but was improved by a catch-up campaign in 2013 for those aged 10-16.
 The uptake of cervical smears across all sections of society including all ethnic groups is quite astounding.
 The report also mentioned the benefits of fluoridation of water supplies for dental health.
-As the article on some dental and periodontal disease explains, the current level of fluoride treatment is about 5% of the country.
+Currently, 6.1 million people receive fluorinated tap water in the UK and increasing numbers of local councils are initiating fluoridation schemes.